GameDevTecnico/cubos/engine/samples/input/page.md

 Now let's see each of the prompt, to understand the full breadth of the plugin's functionalities.

-@note All the functions henceforth are not systems, they are mere functions called by the `update` system, which passes the `Input` resource to them.
+@note All the functions henceforth are not systems, they are mere functions called by the system above, which passes the `Input` resource to them.

 @snippet input/main.cpp Showcase Action Press